MI-DPLA/combine-docker/README.md

   * initializes Combine Django app as Git submodule at `./combine/combine`
   * builds all required docker images
   * runs one-time database initializations and migrations

+## Configuration

+Once a build is complete, configurations may be performed on Combine's `localsettings.py`.
+This file is found at `./combine/combine/combine/localsettings.py`.
+This file will be maintained between upgrades.

 ## Running and Managing